santiment/academy/src/docs/metrics/difficulty/index.md

 ---

 ## Description
-The difficulty metric in the PoW network measures how hard it is for miners to find a valid hash for a new block.
-In bitcoin network it automatically adjusts roughly every two weeks to maintain an average block time of 10 minutes, ensuring network stability despite changes in total mining power.
+The difficulty metric in a PoW network measures how hard it is for miners to find a valid hash for a new block.
+In the Bitcoin network, it automatically adjusts roughly every two weeks to maintain an average block time of 10 minutes, ensuring network stability despite changes in total mining power.
 As more miners join the network, the difficulty increases, making mining more challenging, while a drop in mining power lowers it.